mongodb/terraform-provider-mongodbatlas/examples/federated-database-query-limit/README.md

 **4\.
 Destroy the resources.**

 Once you are finished your testing, ensure you destroy the resources to avoid unnecessary Atlas charges.
+Calling the `terraform destroy` command will instruct Terraform to terminate / destroy all the resources managed.
+This will enable you to completely tear down and remove all resources defined in the Terraform State that have previously been deployed.

 ``` bash
 $ terraform destroy